randajan/jetpack/README.md

 ## About

-Maping objects, generic creating variables (even instance) with default, filtering by types, lot other stuff
+Custom types, maping objects, generic creating, filtering by types & other stuff

 ## Main content